 Your answers above will assist in planning that perfect stay-at-home getaway.

 Using all your senses is important when creating a Florida stay-at-home vacation.
 Often we try new foods, see new sights or hear interesting sound while traveling.
 All those experiences create that vacation feel, but they tend to be the very things we overlook.
 Try these tips to make your staycation feel Florida-focused.

 Find accessories that represent your destination.
 If you’re “going to the beach,” but staying indoors, you might decorate with driftwood, coral, and sand dollars.
 Grab some white towels and tropical color pillows.
-Hang up photos of sugary sand-kissed turquoise waters, like the one below, or playful dolphins and pink flamingoes.
+Hang up photos of sugary sand-kissed turquoise waters, like the one below, or playful dolphins and pink flamingos.
 Use rugs, comforters, or fancy towels to completely alter the feel and texture of a room.
 A few tropical plants or succulents to run your fingers along will bring your Florida oasis together.
 And if stores are closed, there are always online options.